find your perfect postgrad program

 As a PhD student, you will usually publish the results of your PhD research.
 Although your research will be described in your PhD thesis, publishing requires writing up your research findings in the form of a journal article and submitting it to one of the specialised journals within your field.
 It’s only when your article has been accepted by a specialised journal that you can really celebrate because that means you have successfully been published!

-You may be offered to work on some external projects that could result in some publications, however be aware that accepting to work on anything that can’t be included in your PhD thesis is risky because it may distract you from earning your postgraduate degree.
+You may be offered to work on some external projects that could result in some publications, however be aware that accepting to work on anything that can’t be included in your PhD thesis needs careful consideration because it may distract you from earning your postgraduate degree.

 #2: Why is it important to publish?

-To understand why publishing determines which PhD students will become future academics, we can compare it to the concept of Natural Selection.
 Competition for academic positions is fierce, and publishing is used to select those students who stand out and separate them from the rest.
-Because the publishing process is highly competitive, and to publish in a high quality journal requires you to compete against researchers who are much more experienced than you, being able to publish shows that you actually know what you are doing and that you have the potential of advancing your field.
-Thus the strongest and best are selected.
+Because the publishing process is highly competitive, and to publish in a high quality journal requires you to compete against researchers who may be more experienced than you, being able to publish shows that you actually know what you are doing and that you have the potential of advancing your field.

 #3: What is ‘PhD by publication’?